Simple truths

 Residents were not part of planning for the growth of Riddells Creek - that turned out to be empty rhetoric.

+But what does that mean?
 Riddell is a town where people talk each other.
 They let a conversation take the time it takes.
 They listen.
-And it’s a town where people contribute to the life of the town.
-If they see something that needs doing, they step up and contribute.
+It’s also a town (I've observed) where people contribute to the life of the town.
+If people see something that needs doing, they step up and contribute.

 In getting up and making that happen, we will forge relationships with each other.
-That's where ‘friendliness’ starts: with being part of making something the town needs.
-That's what happens in the netball and footy club.
-That's what happens in the Senior Citizens.
-That's what happens in Riddells Creek Landcare, and in the 50 other community groups across this not so little town.
+That's one place ‘friendliness’ starts: getting in and being part of making something the town needs.
+That's what's happening in Rangeview Estate.
+That's what happens in the netball and footy club, in the Senior Citizens.
+That's what happens in Riddells Creek Landcare, and in the thirty or so other community groups across the town.

 So perhaps this should be our welcome to new residents…..